 Feedback on the Let’s not draw the short straw – reduce single-use plastics issues paper indicated there is strong community support for action to reduce the impacts of single-use plastics.

 In response to consultation feedback the State Government has released Western Australia’s Plan for Plastics.
 The plan’s preferred approach is avoidance of single-use plastics to mitigate the known impacts of single-use plastics on the environment and waste streams.

 The plan is consistent with the waste hierarchy by promoting actions that:

 - prioritise avoiding single-use plastics

 - replace single-use items with reusable alternatives wherever possible

 - if it is not possible to use reusable items, choose non-plastic single-use alternatives that can be recovered, recycled or composted

 - minimise litter or contamination of waste treatment facilities by not using single-use plastics

 The Plan for Plastics will be delivered over the short (end of 2021) and medium-term (by the end of 2022) and will be complemented by voluntary approaches.

 - thick plastic bags

-Short-term actions also include the introduction of Plastic Free Places trials with community partners, a supplier and retailer engagement program and the development of targeted community education programs to support implementation.
+Short-term actions also include the introduction of a Plastic Free Places program with community partners, a supplier and retailer engagement program and the development of targeted community education programs to support implementation.